Don't Know Why

-"Don't Know Why" is a song written and composed by Jesse Harris that originally appeared on his 1999 album, Jesse Harris & the Ferdinandos.
-A cover of the song was the debut single of American singer Norah Jones from her debut studio album, Come Away with Me (2002).
+"Don't Know Why" is a song written and composed by American singer-songwriter Jesse Harris that originally appeared on his 1999 album, Jesse Harris & the Ferdinandos.
+A cover of the song later appeared Norah Jones' debut studio album, Come Away with Me (2002), and was released as her debut single on January 28, 2002.

-Jones' version of "Don't Know Why" was released on January 28, 2002, peaked at number 30 on the US Billboard Hot 100 and was a critical success.
-The single went on to win three Grammy Awards in 2003 for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance.
-It remains Jones's biggest hit single in the United States to date, and her only one to reach the top 40 of the Billboard Hot 100.
-"Don't Know Why" was also a modest hit abroad, reaching number five in Australia, number 24 in New Zealand, and number 59 in the United Kingdom.
+Jones' version of "Don't Know Why" peaked at number 30 on the US Billboard Hot 100 and was a critical success, winning three Grammy Awards in 2003 for Record of the Year, Song of the Year, and Best Female Pop Vocal Performance at the 45th Annual Grammy Awards.
+"Don't Know Why" was also successful abroad, reaching number five in Australia, number six in Croatia, and number 24 in New Zealand.
 The song was ranked number 459 in Blender magazine's "500 Greatest Songs Since You Were Born".

 Jones' piano-playing has been compared to that of Floyd Cramer, having a "style and grace, a musical maturity not found in many keyboard players today."

 Music video

-A music video directed by Anastasia Simone and Ian Spencer was released in 2002.
-It features Jones performing the song on a gray beach at sunrise, on a rocky hill, and at a beach rental stand accompanied by a wooden piano while undersea images are projected onto the walls.
+A music video directed by Anastasia Simone and Ian Spencer was filmed in February 2002 and released later that year.
+It features Norah Jones performing the song on a gray beach at sunrise, on a rocky pier, and at a beach rental stand accompanied by a wooden piano while undersea images are projected onto the walls.